PlayStation (Beetle PSX HW)Link

 Frontend-level settings or features that the Beetle PSX HW core respects.

-The Beetle PSX HW core's directory name is 'Beetle PSX HW'
+The Beetle PSX HW core's library name is 'Beetle PSX HW'

 The Beetle PSX HW core saves/loads to/from these directories.